-- Tests cannot be made up but may be taken early if required. - Cell phones are off and out of site during tests. - Computers are to remain off during tests. - Homework will have an announced due date. - Homework & assignments will be deducted 1 grade equivalent for per day late. - Students are expected to arrive at class on time and be prepared. - Reading assignments and essays will be announced, stay current with lectures. - Class participation is essential to earning a passing grade. - Cell phones and pagers are strictly prohibited.
+- Tests cannot be made up but may be taken early if required. - Cell phones are off and out of site during tests. - Computers are to remain off during tests. - Homework will have an announced due date. - Homework & Labs will be deducted 1 grade equivalent for per day late. - 1 Lab may be dropped or not counted - Students are expected to arrive at class on time and be prepared. - Reading assignments and essays will be announced, stay current with lectures. - Class participation is essential to earning a passing grade. - Cell phones and pagers are strictly prohibited.
 If family or work requires you have your cell phone on then place in vibrate or silent mode and text or take call outside.